Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Empirical Analysis

 \subsection{In-sample analysis}

-Tables \ref{tab:seq_test_emp_analysis} reports the p-values of LR test using $\tau=0.05$, with an in-sample dataset from April 2016 to January 2001 i.e. approximately the 80\% of the full sample period, for all the indices under investigation.
-The application of the LR test suggests the inclusion up to eight lagged daily log--returns in the models for all the three indices.
+Tables \ref{tab:seq_test_emp_analysis} reports the p-values of the $LR$ test (Equation \ref{eq:LR}) using $\tau=0.05$, on the period from 2010 to 2016, for the two commodities under investigation, which suggests the inclusion of up to six, respectively, five lagged daily log--returns in the models for the Crude Oil and Gasoline futures.

-As regards the number of lagged realizations entering the low--frequency component, we choose $K=12$.
-The patterns of the resulting weighting schemes selected by the profiling procedure illustrated in Section \ref{sec:estimation} for the MF--Q--ARCH and MF--Q--ARCH--X models, and for all the monthly variables used in this work, are depicted in Figure \ref{fig:weighting_schemes}.
-Interestingly, all the patterns of the resulting weighting schemes are very reasonable: further observations have weights close to zero.
-Looking at the weighting schemes for MF--Q--ARCH--X and MF--Q--ARCH using $\Delta HS_t$ in the low--frequency component (Panels \ref{fig:w2_m2} and \ref{fig:w2_m5}, respectively), the profiling procedure signals the same importance (approximately) to the macro--variable lagged realizations for the Dow Jones and S\&P 500.
-For the other panels, there is no evidence of huge differences among the indices under investigation, in terms of the weights associated to the past macro--variable observations.
+As regards the number of lagged realizations entering the low--frequency component, we choose $K=36$, for all mixed frequency models.
+The in-sample estimated parameters for the parametric \citep[with Quasi Maximum Likelihood standard errors, cf.][]{Bollerslev:Wooldridge:1992} and semi-parametric models \citep[with bootstrap-based standard errors, as done also by][]{Xu:Wang:Liu:2021} are reported in Tables \ref{tab:in_sample_est_crude_oil} (Crude Oil) and \ref{tab:in_sample_est_gasoline} (Gasoline).
+The algorithm used to obtain the bootstrap standard errors is sketched in Appendix \hyperref[sec:appendix_b]{B}.
+Note that for the proposed MF--QR--X model, the low--frequency parameters as well as the parameters associated to the \virg{--X} variable are generally significant.